Brazil's Bolsonaro says Petrobras privatization would be 'ideal' as fuel prices rise | Headlines

 - Brazil

 Last week, Petrobras posted third-quarter results that smashed profit and margin estimates less than two hours after Bolsonaro said the company was too profitable.
-He once again mentioned Petrobras' strong results during Monday's interview, saying that he mulls using the company's dividends to lower diesel prices in the country.
+He once again mentioned Petrobras' strong results on Monday, saying that he is considering using the company's dividends to lower diesel prices in the country.

-Bolsonaro's popularity has been falling prior to next year's presidential election largely due to a galloping inflation driven by fuel and energy prices.
-He said he will decide in March if he will run for reelection.
+Bolsonaro's popularity has been falling ahead of next year's presidential election, largely due to galloping inflation driven by rising fuel and energy prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)